shraddhasirdesai9/CRICKET_DATA_ANALYSIS/README.md

 The raw dataset was downloaded from https://www.kaggle.com/datasets/shivanshsinghal107/cricbuzz-players-data

-I used MS-SQL Workbench and imported the CSV files to a SQL Database in my local machine to carry forward with the analysis.
+I used MySQL Workbench and imported the CSV files to a SQL Database in my local machine to carry forward with the analysis.